Updated: Sep 6

 2. Keep the sliders/screen carrier blocks lubricated (and the channels they run in).

 3. Do not lubricate the cables themselves nor the gear shaft – it won’t help the nylon grip!

 The parts that fail are a splined helical driveshaft (gear) and the two associated cables which are driven by it.
 These are the only parts which need to be replaced but of course Honda, in their infinite wisdom, decided to have the whole mech sold as a single unit.
 The cost, if you can find one, is almost £460.00!
 I bit the bullet and bought a new one as I needed to cannibalise my old one for this research and investigation.

 BEWARE of second-hand models on eBay, you have no idea when it will fail – could be the first time you try it and at around £200 each second hand, it’s a big risk in my opinion!

 The Proposed solution.

-I have managed to find a cable supplier here in UK and, in China (yes, I know!), I have found a company (that produces surgical valves and the like) and has the necessary engineering experience and machines/techniques to produce the gear shaft at a cost much more favourable to that in UK.
+I have managed to find a cable supplier here in UK and, in my local area, a toolmaker is making test pieces for me (August 2021) and my current aerospace engineer specialists will produce the gears following a successful test.
 The simple idea is to have the gear made harder than the cable!

-It is worth mentioning at this point that manufacturing the gear involves a process called ‘spark-erosion’ whereby a very fine wire is used to erode an intricate patterned recess in the base of the gear to provide a fit snug onto the drive shaft of the wiper motor.
+It is worth mentioning at this point that manufacturing the gear involves a process called Electrical Discharge Machining (EDM) or more commonly known as ‘spark-erosion’ whereby a very fine wire is used to erode an intricate patterned recess in the base of the gear to provide a perfect fit onto the drive shaft of the wiper motor.